santacsj/basicassembler64/README.md

 ### Commands

 `l <device>`
-: load SEQ file from device, device will be 8 if not provided, can not load if there is text in memory, use `n`
+: load SEQ file from device, device will be 8 if not provided, load not allowed when there is text in memory, use `n`

 `s <device>`
-: save to a SEQ on device, device will be 8 if not provided
+: save to a SEQ file on device, device will be 8 if not provided

 `p <line number>`
-: print 18 lines from line number, or last 18 lines if not provided (if available), at the top and bottom of the screen `@:` shows the line number of the first/last line shown
+: print 18 lines from line number, or last 18 lines if not provided, at the top and bottom of the screen `@:` shows the line numbers of the first/last line shown

 `a <line number>`
 : append new line at line number, last line if not provided

 `e <line number>`
-: edit line at line number, last line if not provided, trims lines to max 35 chars
+: edit line at line number, last line if not provided, trims lines to 35 chars

 `$ <line number>`
-: append char by petscii code to end of existing line
+: append char by petscii code to the end of an existing line

 `+ <line number>`
-: append string to end of existing line
+: append string to the end of an existing line

 `m n+/-(n)`
-: mark lines, n+ from n to eof, n- from sof to n, n+5 mark n and 4 lines below it, n-5 marks n and 4 lines above it, inclusive, unmarks marked lines if not provided
+: mark lines, n+ from n to eof, n- from sof to n, n+5 mark n and 4 lines below it, n-5 marks n and 4 lines above it, unmarks marked lines if not provided

 `d <line number>`
 : delete line at line number, last line if not provided, delete marked lines if marked

 `c <line number>`
-: copy marked lines to line number (above, if exists), if no line number, append to end of text
+: copy marked lines to line number, append to the end of the text if not provided

 `n`
-: new, clear memory
+: new, clear all text from memory

 `?`
-: print status, free BASIC bytes, number of lines, does GC so might take a while
+: print free BASIC bytes and number of lines, does GC so might take a while

-Note: Empty command repeats the last command, if there was one.
+### Hints

+- Last command is not cleared, so pressing Return on an empty command line repeats the last command.
+It can be used to delete multiple lines, or append at the end of the text while inputting the source code.